Kit Carson: Reputation

-The 1970 publication of Dee Brown's best-selling Bury My Heart at Wounded Knee opened the eyes of the reading public to the tragic history of Native Americans and the role of Kit Carson in the Navajo wars did not look good.
-Over the last fifty years, echoing Brown, other writers, fiction and nonfiction, have split the mythic tale from Henry Nash Smith's Kit Carson as symbol of America's heroic narrative of opening the West to create that of Kit Carson as symbol for how the nation mistreated its indigenous peoples.
+The 1970 publication of Dee Brown's best-selling Bury My Heart at Wounded Knee opened the eyes of the reading public to the tragic history of Native Americans which spurred a revaluation of the role of Carson in the Navajo wars.
+Over the last fifty years, echoing Brown, other writers, fiction and nonfiction, have split the mythic tale from Henry Nash Smith's Carson as symbol of America's heroic narrative of opening the West to create that of Carson as symbol for how the nation mistreated its indigenous peoples.

-In 1973, during the annual Taos Fiesta, protesters declared that Kit Carson should be stripped of historical honors, his grave at Taos threatened with exhumation, and the renaming of Kit Carson State Park was demanded.
-Taos led in reconsideration, in a public forum, as to whether Carson was the hero of old or a "blood thirsty imperialist."
-To one group represented, the American Indian Movement, Kit Carson was responsible for the murder, or genocide of Native Americans.
+In 1973, during the annual Taos Fiesta, protesters declared that Carson should be stripped of historical honors, his grave at Taos threatened with exhumation, and the renaming of Kit Carson State Park was demanded.
+Taos led in reconsideration, in a public forum, as to whether Carson was the hero of old or a "blood thirsty imperialist".
+To one group represented, the American Indian Movement, Carson was responsible for the murder, or genocide of Native Americans.
 A subsequent history symposium, in 1993 in Taos, tried to enlighten and explain the frontiersman, to air various views.
-Invited, the Navajo refused to attend.
+The Navajo were invited, but refused to attend.
 Voicing one extreme view, an anthropologist remarked, "It's like trying to rehabilitate Adolf Hitler."

-Respected New Mexico historian Marc Simmons published the best of the pieces presented at the 1993 conference.
+New Mexico historian Marc Simmons published a piece that was presented at the 1993 conference.
 He started with the history of vandalizing of Carson related sites, the painting of a black swastika on his grave and the scratching of the word "killer" on a nearby marker, of the defacing of the Kit Carson monument in Santa Fe.
-He related how a young professor at Colorado College was successful in demanding that a period photograph of Carson be removed from the ROTC office; how a tourist told a journalist at the Carson home in Taos, "I will not go into the home of that racist, genocidal killer"; and a Navajo at a trading post said, "No one here will talk about Kit Carson.
+He related how a young professor at Colorado College was successful in demanding that a period photograph of Carson be removed from the ROTC office; how a tourist told a journalist at the Carson home in Taos, "I will not go into the home of that racist, genocidal killer."; and a Navajo at a trading post said, "No one here will talk about Kit Carson.
 He was a butcher."
 Other examples were presented, then Simmons followed with a brief explanation of Carson and his times, a theme expanded by Tom Dunlay in, what Simmons calls a magisterial, balanced treatment of the world of Kit Carson & the Indians (2000).